 Colic is responsible for more deaths in horses than any disease group except for old age.
 In the domestic population, horse mortality from all types of colic was 0.7 deaths per 100 horses per year [i].
 Despite its common occurrence, the cause is rarely diagnosed.

-2) Parasite control; cecal impaction from tapeworms, or damage to the blood supply of the intestines from chronic infestation of parasites are causes of colic.
+Cecal impaction from tapeworms, or damage to the blood supply of the intestines from chronic infestation of parasites, are causes of colic.
 Fecal flotation tests are not an accurate method to determine tapeworm or small encysted strongyle populations.

-3) Free choice forage; optimal digestion and fermentation requires consistent ingestion and movement (avoid confinement).
+Optimal digestion and fermentation require consistent ingestion and movement (avoid confinement).
 Mobility stimulates gut motility.
 Promoting consistent fermentation and a healthy population of beneficial bacteria, effectively keeping the hindgut weighted (to discourage twisting and encourage continued travel of undigested material motile).
 Muscles responsible for movement of the gut are better toned when utilized and can atrophy.

-Feeding meals of hay consumed too quickly results in large amounts of dry matter lacking sufficient saliva to forage ratio combined with large particle sizes from not properly masticating indigestible fiber.
+Feeding meals of hay - which horses can consume too quickly - results in large amounts of dry matter lacking sufficient saliva to forage ratio - combined with large particle sizes from not properly masticating indigestible fiber.
 Consider slow feeders to increase chew time and further reduction of particle size.
 Chewing activates saliva production which provides moisture and aids in digestion.

-4) Feed from ground level.
 A natural grazing position allows the mandible (jaw bone) to come down and forward in the atlantoaxial and temporomandibular joints.
-This enables the mandible to move up and down, side to side, forward and back without any restriction; facilitating natural wear of teeth along with optimum mastication and reduction of particle size.
+This enables the mandible to move freely up and down, side to side, forward and back without any restriction.
+This free movement facilitates natural wear of teeth along with optimum mastication and reduction of particle size.

-6) Fresh clean water available at all times.
 Buckets and tubs should be cleaned and changed daily.
-In colder climates heat the water to at least 45 degrees Fahrenheit.
+In colder climates, heat the water to at least 45 degrees Fahrenheit.
 The quality of your horse’s water should be equivalent to that of a human!

-7) Avoid feeding hay pellets as a primary source of forage.
 The already reduced particle size does not provide the volume of indigestible fiber to properly keep the gut motile and weighted.
 In addition, the quality of hay (including mold and noxious weeds) is not visible after the processing occurs.
-Of course there are exceptions for individuals not able to masticate proficiently (typically older horses) due to dental challenges.
+Of course, there are exceptions for individuals not able to masticate proficiently (typically older horses) due to dental challenges.

-Being proactive to reduce or eliminate the occurrence of colic is far more productive than being reactive.
-Eliminating probable causes is far less mental and financial stress for you and less physical distress for your horse.
+The Takeaway: Being proactive to reduce or eliminate the occurrence of colic is far more productive than being reactive.
+Eliminating probable causes means far less mental and financial stress for you and less physical distress for your horse.